Emily-Prust/Group-Project-Advanced-Data-Week-1/terraform/pipeline_archived_data/README.md

-# `/terraform/ECR`
+# `/terraform/pipeline_archived_data`

-All terraform files to provision the ECR's are here.
+All terraform files to provision the resources for the archived data pipeline are here.

 ## Set up